riscv-non-isa/riscv-sbi-doc/riscv-sbi.md

 exception and performs no other operation.
 The required arguments are passed through registers *a0-a2* and the SBI call type is passed via register *a7*.
 Once the machine mode receives the trap, it identifies the type of SBI call from *a7* register and perform required operation.
-Any unsupported SBI call should return error i.e. -ENOSYS to indicate the supervisor mode that it is not supported.
+Any unsupported SBI call should return error code *-38* (which is the value of -ENOSYS in Linux) to indicate the supervisor mode that it is not supported.
 All SBI calls should be assumed to clobber a0 i.e. any return value will be passed through register *a0*.
 Individual SBI call signature and its purpose is described next.